Teething is the growth of teeth through the gums in the mouth of infants and young children.

 - Avoid teething powders.

-- DO NOT use homeopathic remedies, as they may contain ingredients that are not safe for infants.
+- Do not use homeopathic remedies.
+They may contain ingredients that are not safe for infants.

 Eruption of primary teeth; Well child care - teething